 What companies can do to support remote workers

 I have worked at a lot of companies with, and some without, remote work policies.
-The most important thing an organization can do is to be conscious of remote employees and create avenues for them to get the information they need.
+The most important thing an organisation can do is to be conscious of remote employees and create avenues for them to get the information they need.

 1. Equip people with the right communication tools.
 Zoom, webex, slack, teams, etc. Some people are more familiar with these tools than others, so make sure they know where to get help if they need it, and let your IT teams know that people will need support.